The Best of the Best:

 380 Lafayette Street, New York, NY 10012

-Since opening only 15 months ago, Breads Bakery has solidified its reputation for excellent pastry, bread, and (crushingly delicious) babka.
+Since opening, Breads Bakery has solidified its reputation for excellent pastry, bread, and (crushingly delicious) babka.
 Their very popular canelé is sweeter than most and has a particularly dense custard interior.
 The shiny crust is thin but has an excellent snap.
 Vanilla beans are used liberally and their spots are visible to the naked eye, resulting in a highly aromatic and flavorful pastry.
 Breads offers multiple bakings throughout the day for freshness. ($3.
 Silicone molds.)

 18 E 16th St, New York, NY 10003